ReadWithAudrey/readwithaudrey/src/markdown/blog.md

 title: Blog
 heading: Once upon a time...
 ---
-Audrey set off on 18th March this year with an emotional farewell.
+Audrey set off on 15th June this year with an emotional farewell.
 She was about to embark on an unpredictable journey fraught with danger.
 Her safety left in the hands of complete strangers.

 I’d absolutely no idea where she was headed or who would take care of her.
 Whether she could survive a single night alone.
 An overwhelming sense of trepidation seemed befitting of what Audrey was putting on the line.